Facing the Facts About Divorce

 - Equitable distribution of debts

 While hiring a divorce lawyer may be expensive, it is a justifiable expense that will pay off in the long-run.
-A lawyer guarantees each party in the action receives only those things to which they are legally entitled—not something in which most individuals are versed.
+A lawyer guarantees each party in the action receives only what they legally entitled to, not something most people know about.
 A lawyer also negotiates on behalf of his own client within the confines of the law.

 Myths Concerning Divorce